Infant and Early Years Services (0 – 6)

 Intensive Family Services

-Infant and Early Years Intensive Family Services (IEYIFS) is an in-home, in-community or other settings evidence-based program whose staff work collaboratively with families to learn new ways of responding to their infant/young child needs.
-Utilizing a strengths-based approach to understanding the family dynamics, our highly skilled IFS counsellors work together with families on addressing difficulties with challenging behaviours, emotional regulation, relationships, and family stability.
+Early Years Intensive Services is an in-home, in-community or other settings evidence-based program whose staff work collaboratively with families to learn new ways of responding to their infant/young child needs.
+Utilizing a strengths-based approach to understanding the family dynamics, our highly skilled intensive services counsellors work together with families on addressing difficulties with challenging behaviours, emotional regulation, relationships, and family stability.

 Workshops and Treatment Groups